Gerald Anderson

 Gerald Randolph Opsima Anderson Jr. (born March 7, 1989) is a Filipino actor, director and professional basketball player.
 He is managed by and under contract to Star Magic, ABS-CBN's talent agency.

 Recognized as the "Action-Drama Prince" of the Philippine entertainment industry, Anderson is considered to be one of the most bankable lead actors of his generation.
 He is best known for his lead roles in the television series Sana Maulit Muli (2007), My Girl (2008), Tayong Dalawa (2009), Kung Tayo'y Magkakalayo (2010), Budoy (2011–2012), Mars Ravelo's Dyesebel (2014), and Nathaniel (2015), as well as the film On the Job (2013).

-Biography
+Early life and background

 Gerald Randolph Opsima Anderson Jr. was born on March 7, 1989, in Subic, Zambales, Philippines.
 His father is an American instructor in the Subic Naval Base who travels back and forth between the United States and Zambales while his mother is a Filipino businesswoman from General Santos, Philippines.
 He also has a younger brother (Kenneth Anderson) and two older sisters from his mother's first marriage.

 When he was three years old, he and his family moved from General Santos to San Antonio, Texas, and then to Springfield, Missouri, when he was six.
 Finally, at 14 years of age, his family moved back to General Santos.

 Anderson demonstrates oral fluency in English, Tagalog, and Cebuano.
 He finished his elementary studies in San Antonio, Texas, and completed high school in General Santos, Philippines.